The NeverEnding Story III: Production

 In February 1993 at the American Film Market, Peter MacDonald was hired by CineVox Entertainment to direct the fantasy adventure The NeverEnding Story III, from a script by Jeff Lieberman, with production scheduled for summer of that year.
 The film was announced with a budget at $25 million with producer Dieter Geissler, who produced the first two entries, and Tim Hampton, with production to take place for six months in Vancouver and Germany.
 Principal photography began in August of that year.
-The film's production was motivated by the success of the previous two entries, which had collectively grossed $150 million worldwide, with the second entry also a robust seller on home video.
-As both previous entries had struggled theatrically in the United States, the producers made a conscious effort to tailor the third entry for the American market with Jason James Richter cast as Bastian on the basis of his recognition from Free Willy.
+The film's production was motivated by the success of the previous two entries, which had collectively grossed $150 million worldwide, with the second entry, The NeverEnding Story II: The Next Chapter, also a robust seller on home video.
+As both previous entries had struggled theatrically in the United States, the producers made a conscious effort to tailor the third entry for the American market with Jason James Richter cast as Bastian Balthazar Bux on the basis of his recognition from Free Willy.
 Author of the original book Michael Ende had no involvement with the film, with producer Tim Hampton commenting:

 We own all rights to the title now.
 Ende had certain rights on the previous two movies.
 He had a lot of control on Wolfgang Petersen's The NeverEnding Story.
-On George Miller's THE NEXT CHAPTER, it was more along the lines of we had to show him what we were doing at all times and then he'd give us his opinion.
+On George Miller's The Next Chapter, it was more along the lines of we had to show him what we were doing at all times and then he'd give us his opinion.
 But here we're clear and free to do what we want.

-MacDonald was not allowed to cut the film himself, with the editing decisions made solely by the producers.
+Peter MacDonald was not allowed to cut the film himself, with the editing decisions made solely by the producers.

 Release

 The NeverEnding Story III was first released in Germany on October 27, 1994, by Warner Bros. under the Family Entertainment label.
 In the Philippines, it was released by Jemah Films on January 4, 1995, with an advanced screening on January 2.
-The film was given a limited release in the United States on February 2, 1996, by Miramax Films under their Family Films label.
+The film was given a limited release in the United States on February 2, 1996, by Miramax under their Family Films label.